-If you can’t get a higher price, perhaps you can convince your counterpart to change the scope of work; or make specification, division of labor, or quality control tradeoffs.
+For example, let's say you are a service provider and you can’t get a higher price for your services, perhaps you can convince your counterpart to change the scope of work; or make specification, division of labor, or quality control tradeoffs.

-Or, vice versa, if you can’t convince the other party to offer you a better cost, maybe you can obtain better payment terms or more services for the same price.
+Similarly if you are a buyer and you can’t convince the seller to offer you a better cost maybe you can obtain better payment terms or more services for the same price.

 Either way, tradeoffs are what you should aim for.
 But first…

 2. What Are You Willing to Trade Off For?